unb-libraries/islandora_newspaper_import/WORKFLOW.md

 [^fn-islandora-tiff]: This is contrary to the default _TIFF_ requirement for primary objects of pages in the [islandora_solution_pack_newspaper](https://github.com/Islandora/islandora_solution_pack_newspaper), which requires _TIFF_ files as the primary object for a newspaper page.
 Due to disk space concerns on the Fedora server, we have a [fork](https://github.com/unb-libraries/islandora_solution_pack_newspaper) of this repository which, with the understanding that [microservices will pre-convert the object to TIFF before performing OCR](https://github.com/unb-libraries/islandora-newspaper-microservices/blob/master/lib/OCRSurrogate.py#L20-L32), allows _JPG_ and has changed the labels accordingly.
 [^fedora-stomp-listener]: The STOMP listener connects to the Fedora server on port _61613_ and listens for ingest notices.
 When those of a matching content type (_newspaperPageCModel_) are recieved, it [forwards a JSON-encoded message](https://github.com/unb-libraries/unb_libraries_newspapers/blob/master/unb_libraries_newspapers/__init__.py#L28-L34) to the SQS queue specified in the plugin _unb_libraries_newspapers.cfg_ file.
 Again, you should ensure that the firewall on the Fedora server has allowed traffic on port _61613_ from the server you are running the listener on.
-[^issue-metadata-date]: There was an erroneous spec initially developed that specified the ISSUE_DATE line in _issue_metadata.inc.php_ should be formatted DD, MM, YYYY.
+[^issue-metadata-date]: There was an erroneous spec initially developed that specified the ISSUE_DATE line in _metadata.php_ should be formatted DD, MM, YYYY.
 The PHP date() function requires input of MM, DD, YYYY. [a fix was developed for this in _importSourceTree.py_](https://github.com/unb-libraries/islandora_newspaper_import/blob/7.x/importSourceTree.py#L99-L101) and users should continue to incorrectly specify the date until the backlog has been ingested.
 At that point, the fix can be removed from _importSourceTree.py_.